Dashboard Member settings

 What is an auditor?

-A company auditor is an individual or company who is registered with a professional accountancy body and who is responsible for reporting on a company’s annual accounts.
-An auditor must be appointed for each financial year, unless the directors consider it unlikely that audited accounts will be required.
+A company auditor is an individual or organisation that is registered with a professional accountancy body and is responsible for reporting on a company’s annual accounts.
+An auditor must be appointed for each financial year, unless the company is exempt from requiring an audit.
+Most small LTDs are exempt from needing an auditor.

 What does an auditor do?

-• whether the auditable section of the director’s report is in agreement with the accounting records (listed companies only)
+• the individual accounts and the directors' report are in agreement with those accounting records

-An auditor must sign, date, and state their name within their reports.
-If the auditor is an accountancy/audit firm, then the senior statutory auditor of that firm must sign their own name on behalf of the firm.
+The auditor must sign and date their reports.
+If the auditor is an accountancy or audit firm, the senior statutory auditor must sign on behalf of the firm.

 Appointing auditors

-An auditor must be independent from the company it is auditing.
+An auditor must be independent from the company they are auditing.
 This means that an auditor cannot be:

 • an officer or employee of the company